goneall/rvmeter-server/README.md

 The touch sensor reading uses the Touch charactistic with the `TOUCH_CHARACTERISTIC_UUID` set to "bcdd0001-b67f-46c7-b2b8-e8a385ac70fc".

 The voltage sensor reading uses the Voltage charactistic with the `VOLTAGE_CHARACTERISTIC_UUID` set to "bcdd0002-b67f-46c7-b2b8-e8a385ac70fc".

+## Debug

+The debug code uses the display on the TTGO display.
+It requires the additional dependency of the TFT_eSPI library that needs to be configure for the TTGO display.
+There is also a dependency on the Free Fonts.